ParimalSAgarkhed/appscan-gradle-plugin/README.md

 static, dynamic, and open-source testing.

 You can submit static and open-source scans directly from the HCL AppScan Gradle plug-in, or use it to generate an IRX file to submit to the service later.
 Results are ready quickly (90% are ready in less than one hour) and are honed by Intelligent Finding Analytics (IFA).
-IFA uses HCL&#39;s AI capabilities to reduce false positives and other noise by an average of more than 98%.
+IFA uses HCL's AI capabilities to reduce false positives and other noise by an average of more than 98%.
 IFA also displays optimal locations for developers to fix multiple vulnerabilities in the code.[Learn more about Intelligent
 Finding Analytics](https://www.hcl-software.com/blog/appscan/intelligent-finding-analytics-your-cognitive-computing-application-security-expert).